The first trailer for Netflix’s real-life Squid Game is here

 Squid Game: The Challenge arrives on Netflix on November 22, over two years after Squid Game became the biggest show in the streaming service’s history.

-While contestants simply lose the game as opposed to their lives in this reality competition, Squid Game: The Challenge has been riddled with claims that it was “cruel,” “inhumane,” and “rigged” by former contestants in Rolling Stone report earlier this year.
+While contestants simply lose the game as opposed to their lives in this reality competition, Squid Game: The Challenge has been riddled with claims that it was “cruel,” “inhumane,” and “rigged” by former contestants in a Rolling Stone report earlier this year.

 “It was just the cruelest, meanest thing I’ve ever been through,” one former contestant told Rolling Stone.
 “We were a human horse race, and they were treating us like horses out in the cold racing and [the race] was fixed.”